gumaerc-testorg/18.310-fall-2013/content/pages/instructor-insights/developing-the-recitations.md

 Description and Purpose of the Recitations
 ------------------------------------------

-[Recitations]({{< baseurl >}}/pages/recitations), associated with this course, are weekly one-hour meetings, during which recitation leaders elaborate on subject matter introduced in the lectures and discuss effective communication of mathematics.
+{{% resource_link 158af2ca-df0b-75a7-a0ac-c3d65c8e80a1 "Recitations" %}}, associated with this course, are weekly one-hour meetings, during which recitation leaders elaborate on subject matter introduced in the lectures and discuss effective communication of mathematics.
 Students typically complete pre-recitation assignments that prompt them to think about the content prior to the meeting.
 During the recitations, students and instructors examine the mathematical content of a writing sample and discuss how the content is communicated.
 Students then apply the concepts they’ve learned in their homework assignments.

 The purpose of the recitations is to help students develop a critical appreciation of writing in mathematics.
 That is, we want students to understand that mathematics _is_ communication.
 We want students to appreciate that the way we understand mathematical concepts is related to the way we communicate those concepts, and that mathematicians have different styles of communication, and thus, of understanding mathematical phenomena.